Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

+The greedy policy in Figure~\ref{result6} is shown to be an optimal policy when the initial state of the tracker is far from the target.
+Reaching a stationary policy only happens when the tracker gets close enough to the target (i.e., within a distance of one).
+Once the tracker is close to the target the greedy policy is no longer optimal (as shown at longer horizons in Figure~\ref{result6}).
+For initial states where both coordinates are negative, the tracker starts behind the target and can never catch up.
+It is then sufficient to apply a simple greedy approach to follow the target, ensuring the greedy policy is an optimal policy in this case.
+A more detailed discussion of initial-state dependence is given in Sec.~\ref{IS1}.

 Now we are in a position to look at how the benchmark performs as the number of states increases.
-Increasing the number of states increases the size of the region for target tracking, and the number of stored cost-to-go values required for an optimal solution.
-Following from the results in Fig~\ref{result2}, we would expect that efficient image representations should increase the number of states over which optimal target tracking is possible.
-Fig~\ref{result3} shows this result: the expected total cost of tracking a target with $p=0.75$ over thirty time periods is shown for various image representations as the number of states of the benchmark is increased.
-The initial states are $((0,1),(0,0))$ for the optimal tracker, and $((0,0),(0,0))$ for the greedy tracker.
-For comparison, the exact expected total costs for optimal and greedy target tracking are shown as the two right columns in Fig~\ref{result3}.
+Increasing the number of states increases the size of the region over which a target may be tracked in the benchmark, and increases the number of stored cost-to-go values required for an optimal solution.
+From Figure~\ref{result2}, we would expect the use of efficient image representations should increase the number of states over which optimal target tracking is possible.
+Figure~\ref{result3} shows this result: the expected total cost of tracking a target with $p=0.75$ over thirty time periods is shown for various image representations as the number of states of the benchmark is increased.
+The initial states (taken from Tables \ref{t2} and \ref{t3}) are $((0,1),(0,0))$ for the optimal tracker, and $((0,0),(0,0))$ for the greedy tracker.
+For comparison, exact results are shown for both optimal and greedy target tracking in the two right columns in Figure~\ref{result3} -- as previously mentioned, for the benchmark we can compare fitted value iteration with the exact dynamic programming algorithm.

-According to Fig~\ref{result3}, a representation given by a $\times 1$ whitened image can solve the benchmark optimally for 243 states, but not for 363 states -- where the expected total cost exceeds that for greedy target tracking.
-The reason is, as in Fig~\ref{result2}, a complete code stores a maximum of 361 cost-to-go values -- which is less than 363.
+According to Figure~\ref{result3}, a representation given by a $\times 1$ whitened image can solve the benchmark optimally for 243 states, but not for 363 states -- the expected total cost now exceeds that for greedy target tracking.
+The reason is, as in Figure~\ref{result2}, a complete code stores a maximum of 361 cost-to-go values which is less than 363.
 Similarly, a $\times 4$ sparse code can solve the benchmark optimally for 1323 states, but not for 1587 ($>1444$) states; a $\times 16$ sparse code can solve the benchmark optimally for 5547 states, but not for 6075 ($>5776$) states; and a $\times 64$ sparse code can solve the benchmark optimally for 21675 states.
-This number was the largest number of image patches tested in this work.
-Values for the numbers of states shown in Fig~\ref{result3} result from the parameterization of the benchmark set $D$ implemented here, as previously mentioned.
+This was the largest number of image patches tested in this work.
+Actual values for the number of states shown in Figure~\ref{result3} are due to the specific parameterization of the set $D$ implemented here.